 - ReiThera/Lazzaro Spallanzani National Institute for Infectious Disease vaccine

 - Baylor College of Medicine/Texas Children’s Hospital/Biological E/Dynavax vaccine

 - Academy of Military Medical Sciences/Suzhou Abogen Biosciences/Walvax Biotechnology vaccine

 - Sanofi/GSK vaccine

 - West China Hospital of Sichuan University vaccine

 - Pfizer/BioNTech vaccine, approved for EUA December 11, 2020, for individuals ages 16 and up; approved for EUA May 10, 2021 for 12- to 15-year olds; full authorization August 27, 2021 for 16 and up

 How effective are these vaccines in preventing illness?

-Among those vaccines approved by stringent regulatory authorities, all have proved highly effective in preventing illness, particularly severe illness:
+Among those vaccines approved by stringent regulatory authorities, all have proved highly effective in preventing illness, particularly severe illness, in clinical trials:

 - The Pfizer/BioNTech vaccine was shown to be 95 percent effective in preventing COVID-19 illness in clinical trials.